tanaya137/login_page/README.md

 # login_page
-A simple Login page with the form
+A simple Login page with the form of employee using some functionalities like radio button and check box